 As part of their bachelor's degree requirements, students must complete an immersion—a concentration of three courses in a particular area.
 These courses support deeper learning within a focus area and are used to meet RIT's general education requirements.
 In many cases, an immersion can lead to a minor with the addition of two courses.
 However, not all minors have a corresponding immersion and vice versa.
 View full list of RIT minors and immersions.

-In the art history immersion students explore the history of art and architecture across multiple cultures and eras.
+Explore the history of art and architecture across multiple cultures and eras.
 Art historians examine a culture’s artistic production, analyzing form, content, and creative context to better understand how art expresses the intent of the artist, the interpretation of the viewer, or particular cultural values and ideals.
 Students will use art historical methodologies to evaluate works of art, formulate a history of artistic style, analyze art in relation to its historical context, and engage with the world of contemporary art.